DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 # Requirements 🧾 (ALL OF THIS DOWNLOADS AUTOMATICALLY WITH THE SCRIPT AS OF 14/03/23)
 - Python 3.8 or above (https://www.python.org/downloads)
   - Recommended version [3.10.2](https://www.python.org/downloads/release/python-3102/)
+- Node.js Any Version ()
+  - this is what does the compiling for the launcher wallpaper's [Node.js](https://nodejs.org/en/download/)
 - Pillow .
   - Installs when the script is ran that requires it
 - Patience